LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 - Voting will be conducted by the Founder to ensure security and fairness
 - The process will be as follows:
   1. A #presidential-election channel will be created
-  2. President will post a message with the candidates as voting options
+  2. Founder will post a message with the candidates as voting options
-  3. Captains will cast their votes by reacting to the message with the corresponding emojis
+  3. Captains will cast their votes by reacting to the message with the corresponding emojis, or buttons
-  4. President will announce the results when the voting period ends
+  4. Founder will announce the results when the voting period ends
 - The voting period will last 48 hours
 - Results will be publicly announced in the #election-results channel immediately after the voting period ends